 Combinations of glycerine with other skincare ingredients

 To get the best results from glycerine in your formulations, it’s important to consider the other ingredients you’re using and how they might interact with glycerine.
 One important thing to note is that glycerine should be added to the water phase of the formulation to ensure proper dispersion.
 Glycerine can work well with other humectants, such as hyaluronic acid, as well as with emollients like shea butter or jojoba oil.
 It works well at and is stable within the pH ranges used in cosmetics.

 How to calculate the amount of glycerine in formulations

-Glycerine can in theory be used up to 100% levels, but high concentrations of glycerine can cause a sticky or tacky texture in the final product.
+Glycerine can, in theory, be used up to 100% levels, but high concentrations of glycerine can cause a sticky or tacky texture in the final product.
 If you wish to make glycerine more of a hero ingredient in your leave-on formulations, edge up to 10% glycerine and see how it performs.
-Some brands are using glycerine and glycerites at 6-30% levels to promote the super-hydrating and skin barrier roles (iv) it can provide in larger amounts.
+Some brands are using glycerine and glycerites at 6-30% levels to promote the super-hydrating and skin barrier roles (iv) they can provide in larger amounts.

 When the function of glycerine is to disperse gums, it is present at about 1-3%.

 10 reasons to love using glycerine in skincare